Skip to main content

 What Science Says

-From a mineralogical perspective, Orange Calcite is calcium carbonate (CaCO3) with trace iron inclusions that produce its distinctive color.
+Orange Calcite is calcium carbonate (CaCO3) with trace iron inclusions that produce its distinctive color.

-• The "effervescent" reaction of calcite with hydrochloric acid is a standard identification test in geology.
+• The effervescent reaction of calcite with hydrochloric acid is a standard identification test in geology.

 Which Chakras Does Orange Calcite Connect To?